Blady-Com/gnoga/docs/user_guide.md

 ### Advanced: Per Connection App Data

 In the multi connect example above we use the connections main view to store data specific for each user connection.
-It is often more convenient to have a data structure containing the data specific to a connection.
+It is often convenient to have a data structure containing the data specific to a connection.
 Gnoga offers a way to associate data to a connection and allow access to that data through any GUI element on that connection.

 The following is an example